Link to Arul's email detailing the mold making process. I'll continue to edit this page as I progress.

 - Even though the solder mask's bottle says the cure time is one hour, it turns out to be more like 3 or 4.

 - Jason says: I used a lot of solder mask in my first attempt, and it took a very long time to rinse out.
 The next pattern I tried (in the photo below) worked out pretty well.

-- Sand and prime underside of fiberglass
+- Apply to the underside of the fiberglass

 - Tape over edges of runners so they fill with silicone

 - Cast the mold

 - Arul says: When casting, keep a lot of pressure on the back; I usually put the two (approx. 6x2x0.75") rectangular weights in the TLT fumehood on top.